 How To Get To Sukiyabashi Jiro Roppongi

 The Roppongi branch of Sukiyabashi Jiro is not the easiest to find.
 It's located in Roppongi Hills, but sequestered in a quiet corner on the Keyakizaka side of the complex rather than the main West Walk.
-GoVoyagin emails you fairly detailed instructions after confirming your reservation, and they advise you to give yourself plenty of time to locate the restaurant.
-This is well-founded - finding this place for the first time is tricky.
+You will receive fairly detailed instructions after confirming your reservation, and they advise you to give yourself plenty of time to locate the restaurant.
+This is well-founded – finding this place for the first time is tricky.

 Signs to Exit 1c. - image © Florentyna Leow